marcizhu/microk8s-nas/README.md

 - [Prowlarr](https://prowlarr.org): An advanced media management tool to automate the process of managing content from torrent indexers
 - [Radarr](https://radarr.org): A powerful movie manager that lets you organize, track, and automate downloads of films effortlessly
 - [Sonarr](https://sonarr.tv): A PVR for torrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them
+- [Bazarr](http://www.bazarr.media): A companion app to Sonarr and Radarr that manages and downloads subtitles based on your preferences.
 - [Transmission](https://transmissionbt.com): A fast, easy and free torrent client for macOS, Windows and Linux

 ### Miscelaneous